Wysocki CreativeZack Wysocki · The Full Story

 His name was Mike Kittredge Jr. His father was Mike Kittredge — founder of Yankee Candle, one of the most successful consumer brands in New England history.
 We met in a marketing class at UMass Amherst, and somewhere between lectures on positioning and consumer behavior, we started talking about what we could build.

 Eventually, I was pushed out.
-I won't dress that up more than it needs to be.
+I won't dress that up.
 It happened.
 It hurt.
 And it changed the way I think about ownership, loyalty, and what it means to build something versus what it means to own something.
-Those aren't always the same thing, and if you've ever found that out the hard way, you know exactly what I mean.
+Those aren't always the same thing.

 The college dropout note: I left UMass Amherst to build a business.
 The business was real.
 The lesson was real.
 The degree wasn't.
-I've made peace with that tradeoff — mostly because the education I got building Kringle Candle was worth about ten semesters of case studies.
+I've made peace with that tradeoff — mostly because the education I got building Kringle Candle alongside the Kittredge family was worth about ten semesters of case studies.

 Bernardston, Massachusetts